 June has come a long way since the first season of The Handmaid’s Tale.
-And now that Season 4 is all wrapped up, it’s time to start counting the days until The Handmaid’s Tale Season 5 premieres on Hulu when we finally find out what’s to come for June, her friends, and of course, Serena.
+And now that Season 4 is behind us, it’s time to start counting the days until The Handmaid’s Tale Season 5 premieres on Hulu, when we finally find out what’s to come for June, her friends, and of course, Serena.
 Hulu has renewed the show for another season, and it likely won’t even be its last.
 Showrunner Bruce Miller told The Hollywood Reporter in 2020 that while the coronavirus pandemic was a good pause to think about the future of The Handmaid’s Tale and where to take it, he’s definitely carrying it on for as long as possible.
 He said, “Every time I come upon a season, I don’t know what we’re going to do.
 And every time we get to the end, I’m thrilled and feel like we could go on forever and ever.
 I’m so excited by how crazy the [Season 4] story is.
 As long as Lizzie [Moss] will do this with me, I’ll keep going.”

 He added that he’s still unsure of how the show will end — when it eventually does.
 “So I know where I am in the story, and I do feel like we’re reaching kind of a pivot point, but whether that’s the end or not, I don’t know.
 It just feels like it’s a good time to reassess what you were thinking, just because the story world has opened up because the real world has changed so much,” Miller said.